Saint Mary's Church, otherwise the place where Skanderbeg prayed, is abandoned by the state. Cultural and historical heritage depending on donations

 So we were interested again in UNOPS Albania to ask about the projects that they will finance and in their answer it is said that until now, they plan to restore up to 27 cultural monuments with a budget of 40 million euros.

-"The EU 4 Culture project is funded by the European Union (EU) and implemented by UNOPS in close partnership with the Ministry of Culture.
+The EU 4 Culture project is funded by the European Union (EU) and implemented by UNOPS in close partnership with the Ministry of Culture.
 It is one of the largest Cultural Heritage programs designed by the European Union with a total budget of 40 million euros.
-The EU4Culture program covers the entire territory affected by the earthquake of 26 November 2019.
+The EU4Culture program extends to the entire territory affected by the earthquake of 26 November 2019.
 In addition to restoration, the project will invest in the revitalization of cultural heritage sites, including the improvement of Services and site conditions.
-The main goal is to increase the potential of tourism, contributing directly to the socio-economic recovery of Albania.
-Local entrepreneurship, craft and creativity evolve around the selected sites will be supported through grants providing a direct boost to local production and social well-being.
-In addition, EU4Culture aims to document, restore and rehabilitate up to 27 cultural monuments", states the official response of UNOPS.
+The main goal is to increase the tourism potential, directly contributing to the socio-economic recovery of Albania.
+Local entrepreneurship, crafts and creativity evolving around the selected sites will be supported through grants, providing a direct boost to local production and social well-being.
+Furthermore, EU4Culture aims to document, restore and rehabilitate up to 27 cultural monuments ”, states the official UNOPS response.

 According to the architect Doriana Musaj, due to the lack of intervention in time, the damage to some monuments risks escalating due to atmospheric influences.

-"Restorative interventions can take time for various reasons, which time, in the case of objects such as the Durrës Archaeological Museum, the Aleksandër Moisiu Durrës Museum, the First Albanian Parliament in Tirana, the House of the former political persecuted, etc., risks escalating the damage as a result of degradation of the material from atmospheric influences.
-The second floor of the former first Italian legate, for example, the Building of the former political persecuted, is closed and out of order.
-When the objects have suffered in structure and become uninhabitable, we risk damaging beyond the structure the architectural elements of the facade or the interior", says the architect Musaj.
+" Restoration interventions can take time for various reasons, which in the case of buildings such as the Durrës Archaeological Museum, the Aleksandër Moisiu Museum in Durrës, the First Albanian Parliament in Tirana, the Building of the Former Politically Persecuted, etc., risks escalating the damage as a result of the degradation of the material from atmospheric influences.
+The second floor of the former first Italian legation, for example, the Building of the Former Politically Persecuted, is closed and out of function.
+When buildings have suffered structural damage and become uninhabitable, we risk damaging the architectural elements of the facade or interior beyond the structure ," says architect Musaj.